 As we’ve seen, it’s important to consider what type of ceiling your garage has.
-But you also need to consider how much your weight your overhead storage rack is rated for, as well as the weight of the ceiling, lights and drywall.
+But you also need to consider how much weight your overhead storage rack is rated for, as well as the weight of the ceiling, lights, and drywall.

-Before you purchase an overhead storage rack for your garage, I recommend checking out my article where I discuss some of the ways to make it as safe as possible.
+Before you purchase an overhead storage rack for your garage, I recommend checking out my article, making overhead storage as safe as possible.

 Can My Garage Ceiling Support a Hoist?